Court says order stopping increase in subscription price still stands

-A federal high court in Abuja says its order stopping MultiChoice Communications from implementing its planned increase in subscription price still stands.
+A federal high court says its order stopping MultiChoice Communications from implementing its planned increase in subscription rates still stands.

 Justice Nnamdi Dimgba said this on Tuesday, August 28, 2018, following a complaint that Multichoice refused to obey the court order, The Cable reports.